-The Q5’s cabin makes a fantastic first impression.
+The Audi Q5 interior makes a fantastic first impression.
 It’s a truly lovely place to sit thanks to its slick, minimalist design and sturdy materials that feel like they could outlast the pyramids.

 The soft plastics, unpolished wood and metal trims make it look more exciting than the drab BMW X3 and it feels more upmarket than the slightly chintzy Mercedes GLC.
 The only thing letting the side down is a chunk of cheap hard plastic around the heating and ventilation controls.

-All models come with a 10-speaker stereo with a subwoofer and 180W amp as standard.
-It sounds great and makes the upgraded £750 Bang and Olufsen system seem a little unnecessary.
+Every Audi Q5 comes with a 10-speaker stereo with a subwoofer and 180W amp as standard.
+It sounds great and makes the optional Bang and Olufsen upgrade seem a little unnecessary.